Operators

 |||||||

 This operator creates a bitmap of pings which contain single target detections.
-The resulting virtual variable is a boolean variable with the same number of pings and ping geometry as the first operand.
-Each sample in the result has a value of true if it is on the same ping as one or more single targets in the second operand and false if not.
+The resulting virtual variable is a boolean variable with the same number of pings and ping geometry as the first Operand.
+Each sample in the result has a value of true if it is on the same ping as one or more single targets in the second Operand and false if not.
 See also Effect of No data samples on the Wideband Frequency Response graph page.
-Echoview accepts operands of the following data types as input:

 |